Zay-Dev/Omniflex/README.md

 ## Structure

-- **core**: Contains shared types and utilities.
+- `core/`: Contains shared types and utilities.
-- **infra**: Infrastructure-related packages, such as Express, Mongoose, and Swagger autogen.
+- `infra/`: Infrastructure-related packages, such as Express, Mongoose, and Swagger autogen.
-- **modules**: Feature-specific modules, such as identity management.
+- `modules/`: Feature-specific modules, such as identity management.
-- **apps**: Applications built using the core and infra packages.
+- `apps/`: Applications built using the core and infra packages.

 ### Features

-#### core
+#### `core/`

 - **Error Handling**
   - Generic and standardized error types and handling mechanisms
   - Although the usage looks like built for HTTP, it is not limited to HTTP
 - **Dependency Injection**
-  - Uses `Awilix` to manage dependencies and promote loose coupling between components
+  - Uses [awilix](https://github.com/jeffijoe/awilix) to manage dependencies and promote loose coupling between components

 The core package serves as the foundation for all other packages in the Omniflex ecosystem, providing essential utilities and standardized patterns that ensure consistency across your application.